CERTCC/Vultron/docs/topics/process_models/model_interactions/index.md

     PS --> PA
 ```

-### Global vs. Participant-Specific Aspects of the CS Model.
+### Global vs. Participant-Specific Aspects of the CS Model

 The [CS model](../cs/index.md) encompasses both Participant-specific and Participant-agnostic aspects of a
 CVD case.
 In particular, the Vendor fix path substates&mdash;Vendor unaware (_vfd_),